aspose-words/Aspose.Words-Documentation/en/net/developer-guide/mail-merge-and-reporting/mail-merge-with-xml-data-source/_index.md

 {{% /alert %}}

-You can notice the difference between the template before executing the mail merge operation:
+You can notice the difference between the template before executing the Mail Merge operation:

 <img src="fill-merge-template-from-xml-using-dataset-1.png" alt="fill_merge_template_from_xml_using_dataset" style="width:250px"/>

-And after executing the mail merge operation:
+And after executing the Mail Merge operation:

 <img src="fill-merge-template-from-xml-using-dataset-2.png" alt="fill_merge_template_from_xml" style="width:285px"/>